 Identify Valuable Data.

 Sue is collecting helpful mobile apps for his autistic friend Liam’s birthday.
-She starts with $50 of her own, then her friend Mary gives her another $50.
+She starts with 50.
 How much does Sue have now?

 We gave this simplest primary school grade example to let you see that you must start with an addition.
 The trick is to find out what values we have got and what exactly we should identify.
 Regardless if you are a middle school student or a Good Will Hunting genius, it works the same way as one must have an outline where you must stay focused.